Bitter Taste in Mouth: 7 Common Causes and How to Fix It

 - Drink plenty of water to help wash away the bitter taste.

-- Chew sugar-free gum or mints to stimulate saliva production, which can help neutralize the taste.
+- Chew sugar-free gum to stimulate saliva production, which can help neutralize the taste.

 Acid reflux occurs when stomach acid flows back into the esophagus and sometimes into the mouth.
 This acid can cause a sour or bitter taste, especially after eating or lying down.
 Chronic acid reflux is also known as gastroesophageal reflux disease (GERD).